mountainkidai/rfSEClub/Programming/python/015_function_arguments_and_return_values.md

 # 015 Function Arguments and Return Values

 Function arguments and return values in Python allow functions to accept inputs and produce outputs, enabling modular and reusable code.
-For young scientists in the rfSE Club, understanding how to use arguments and return values is crucial for creating functions that process scientific data, perform calculations, or drive experiments.
+For students in the rfSE Club, understanding how to use arguments and return values is crucial for creating functions that process scientific data, perform calculations, or drive experiments.

 ## Function Arguments